lionzan/Exponential-Ocean/exampleSite/content/post/take-charge.md

 ---
 timeToRead: 1
-authors:
-- Leonardo Zangrando
+author: Leonardo Zangrando
 title: Take Charge!
-excerpt: Too often I dropped very interesting opportunities because they had something that didn't fit with my ethics.
+description: Too often I dropped very interesting opportunities because they had something that didn't fit with my ethics.
 Apparently the right choice.
 However...
 date: 2021-02-27T00:00:00.000+00:00
-hero: "/images/red-or-bue-pill.jpg"
+image: "/images/red-or-bue-pill.jpg"

 ---
 Several times in my career I had to take a decision about a very interesting business or job opportunity, which had some ethical downside.
 Should I take it or should I walk away?
 I consistently made what I considered to be the right choice, that is, stay ethical and walk away.